Lectionary Bible Studies and Sermons

 v1-2.
 Paul first identifies the subject he is going to deal with, namely the "coming" of Jesus and the gathering together of believers with him, cf. Matt.24:31.
 The argument he intends to make is that the day of the Lord still lies in the future and so his readers should not be led astray by false teachers who claim that "the day" has already come, cf. 1Thess.5:2.

 v5-8.
 The second point that Paul makes is that the present activity of the Man of Lawlessness, powerfully evidenced in the persecutions being experienced by the Thessalonians, shows that the day of the Lord has not yet arrived.
 At the moment the antichrist is the top man causing no end of trouble, but once the day arrives he will be taken out of the game by Christ and annihilated.
-"The secret power of lawlessness is presently at work, although only until the one who is ruling ("prevailing", not "restraining") is removed from the scene", v7.
+"The secret power of lawlessness is presently at work, although only until the one who is ruling is removed from the scene", v7.
+The "one who is ruling", the one prevailing, is the antichrist, although most translations incorrectly refer to a separate person here, "the one who holds it back", TNIV.

 v9-12.
 The third point that Paul makes is that "the day" obviously lies in the future because the Man of Lawlessness is presently active in the world, diverting humanity from the gospel with his delusive marvels.
 Note how the display of his glorious power, as Satan's representative, is described in the same terms used of Jesus' demonstrations of power.
-Sadly, the rejection of the gospel inevitably prompts divine judgment, and thus to the lie God adds "a powerful delusion."
-When we fail to believe a clear word from God we end up with divine riddles and then must the day of condemnation.
+Sadly, the rejection of the gospel inevitably prompts divine judgment, initially in the form of "a powerful delusion."
+When we fail to believe a clear word from God we end up with divine riddles and ultimately condemnation.

 The Man of Lawlessness